 Photo Tony.
 Edlind

-In October 1958 the comany was reorganized and moved its homebase to Bulltofta Airport in the outskirt of Malmö
+In October 1958 the company was reorganized and moved its homebase to Bulltofta Airport in the out-

 In 1965 the airline started to operate the Douglas DC-7B .
-Nine seconhand aircrafts were purchased from Eastern Airlines
+Nine second handed aircrafts were purchased

 But the propeller era was almost over.
-The DC-7s were now less profitable than other jetaircrafts on the market, such as Carav-
+The DC-7s were now less profitable than other jet aircrafts on the

 Boeing 727-134, SE-DDA at Sturup Intl.
 Airport Malmö, Sweden